swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

 let f2: (Foo) -> Void = h
 ```

+These implicit conversions for protocol conformances and function values
+are not available for parameter types that are noncopyable, in which case
+the convention must match exactly.

+### Using parameter bindings with ownership modifiers

 Inside of a function or closure body, `consuming` parameters may be mutated, as can
 the `self` parameter of a `consuming func` method.
 These
 mutations are performed on the value that the function itself took ownership of,